 WE SEND AT LEAST ONE TRUCK WITH HUMANITARIAN AID PER WEEK TO CITIES AND VILLAGES IN UKRAINE

 EVERY TRUCK COSTS AROUND €65.000: €3.000 FOR TRANSPORT AND THE REST TO PURCHASE THE GOODS.
 FOR EVERY EURO OF GOODS PURCHASED WE RECEIVED 3.6 EURO OF IN KIND DONATIONS.
 PURCHASE ARE DONE AT COST PRICE FROM OUR PARTNERS.

 Jeroen has been living and working in Russia since 1994.
 He is the founder of www.thelighthousegroup.com, a group of companies active in Russian and Ukraine.
 When the war started, he decided to apply his skills, network, and knowledge of the area to providing humanitarian aid to those most in need, in the affected and hard-to-reach areas in Ukraine.
-On the 4th of March of 2022, Jeroen called his friends in the Netherlands and brought them together to send the first truck to Mikolaiv.
-This is how LifeLine Ukraine was started on the 4th of March.
+On the 4th of March of 2022, Jeroen called his friends in the Netherlands and brought them together to send the first truck to Mykolaiv.
+This is how LifeLine Ukraine started its activities on the 4th of March.

 Alexander Ryabokon – General Manager LLU UA

 Alexander is Ukrainian born and lives in Kyiv with his wife and two small kids.
 Having substantial experience in brand managing, logistics, B2B sales, export, account managing, joined the LLU team from the beginning of May to assist with everyday operational work and quickly developed himself as a General Manager of the Ukrainian organization of LifeLine Ukraine.

 Marius Dekker – Chairman of the foundation LifeLine Ukraine